NMMSS Scholarship 2025-26: Eligibility, Application Process, and Important Dates

-The National Means-Cum-Merit Scholarship Scheme (NMMSS) is a Central Sector Scheme launched in 2008 to provide financial assistance to meritorious students from economically weaker sections.
-The primary objective of this scholarship is to reduce dropout rates at the secondary level by supporting students in Classes IX to XII.
-In this blog post, we’ll cover the scholarship’s overview, benefits, eligibility, selection process, and how to apply—complete with handy tables for quick reference.
-Let’s get started!
+The National Means-Cum-Merit Scholarship Scheme (NMMSS), launched in 2008, is a Central Sector Scheme by the Ministry of Education, Government of India, designed to provide financial assistance to meritorious students from economically weaker sections.
+Its primary goal is to reduce dropout rates at the secondary level by supporting students from Class IX to XII.
+In this article, we will provide the scholarship's overview, important dates, eligibility, selection process and application process.
+Read the article till the end to know complete details about NMMS 2025-26 scholarship.

 Overview of the NMMSS Scholarship

-With a budget of ₹1,827 crores approved until 2025-26, NMMSS provides 1 lakh fresh scholarships annually to students entering Class 9 in government, government-aided, or local body schools across India.
+The NMMS scheme is approved for continuation from 2021-22 to 2025-26 with a budget of ₹1,827 crores.
+The scholarship awards 100,000 fresh scholarships annually to students entering Class 9 in government, government-aided, or local body schools across India.

-• Purpose: Support meritorious students from low-income families.
+• Purpose: Support meritorious students from low-income families to prevent dropouts at the secondary stage.

 FeatureDetails